core-wg/senml-etch/draft-ietf-core-senml-etch.md

 times of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record can match at most one Target Record.
-Patch Packs can also include new values and other SenML Fields for the Records.
+Patch Packs can also include new values and other SenML fields for the Records.
 Application of Patch Packs is idempotent.

 When the name in a Patch Record matches with the name in an existing Record, the resolved time values are compared.
 If the time values either